Lionel Blair

-Lionel Blair (born Henry Lionel Ogus; 12 December 1928 – 4 November 2021) was a Canadian-born British actor, choreographer, tap dancer, and television presenter.
+Lionel Blair (born Henry Lionel Ogus; 12 December 1928 – 4 November 2021) was a British actor, choreographer, dancer, and television presenter.
 From the late 1960s until the early 1980s, he made regular appearances as a dancer and entertainer on British television.
 He also presented the quiz programme Name That Tune, and was a team captain on the televised charades gameshow Give Us a Clue.

 Early life

 Henry Lionel Ogus was born in Montreal, Quebec, Canada.
 He was born to Jewish parents, Myer Ogus and Debora "Della" Greenbaum.
 His father, a barber, emigrated from Russia to Canada to start a new life, and his wife joined him shortly afterwards.
 Blair came to Britain when he was two years old, and the family settled at Stamford Hill in north London, where his father continued to work as a barber.
-Although his parents were Jewish they were not orthodox; they ate bacon to the disapproval of others in the community, although they also followed Friday night Sabbath rituals.
 Due to the anti-semitism of the time, his father changed the family name to Blair.

-His first public performances were with his sister Joyce (1932–2006) in the Manor House Underground station air raid shelters and on the trains of the Piccadilly line during the air raids of the Second World War.
+Blair's first public performances were with his sister Joyce (1932–2006) in the Manor House Underground station air raid shelters and on the trains of the Piccadilly line during the air raids of the Second World War.
 During the Blitz, mother and children were evacuated to Oxford, but when they saw a German plane crash from the back garden, the family decided they might as well be in London.
 When Blair was thirteen, his father died after what should have been a routine operation on an ulcer.
 After this, Blair became the breadwinner for the family and took to the stage.
 He started out with girlish parts, as his voice had not yet broken.
 Blair was singled out in several reviews for his performance as one of the children in a touring performance of the play Watch on the Rhine during 1943, and attended the Royal Shakespeare Theatre in Stratford in 1944.
 In 1946, he joined a touring company called the Savoy Players.

 Blair eventually rekindled his passion for musical theatre and began working in the West End.
 He gave up acting for dancing in 1947, although he subsequently appeared in a national tour of Who Killed Agatha Christie.
 He took his stage name around this time, later changing it by deed poll just before he married in 1967; his sister also decided to use the same surname professionally.
 Before his break into television, Blair was the juvenile lead in The Five Past Eight Show at the Alhambra Theatre, Glasgow, acting as "straight man" to many Scottish comedians, including Jimmy Logan and Rikki Fulton.
 Blair later said: "They were very funny, but they were also brilliant actors, and I learnt everything I needed to from them."
 Blair also choreographed shows at the theatre.